pkoswald/ENC4265/manual.md

 ## Creating an Account

 The next important step in using Steam is creating an account for the service.
+Before you can use Steam, you must create an account for the service, to which all of your purchases on the store will be linked to.
 Start Steam and choose the "Create a Free Account" link.

 ![Steam starting up for the first time](/docs/assets/steamStart.PNG)